hitalo/virgulino/doc/design.md

 Conclusion
 ---

 That's the bunch of headers and theirs responsabilities.
-I have this design to the project because I believe that it can help anyone to better understand the project structure and consequently contribute.
+I designed the project this way because I believe that it can help anyone to better understand the project structure and consequently contribute.